-Where the member disagrees with the substance of the warning or reprimand, he or she may file a reply which will be contained in the member's personnel file.
+Where the member disagrees with the substance of the warning or reprimand, they may file a reply which will be contained in the member's personnel file.

 In order to be deemed a letter of warning or reprimand according to the terms of this article, the letter shall be so identified.